Epistles written by Paul

 The early church father Clement quoted from the Book of Hebrews in 95 A.D., however, internal evidence such as the fact that Timothy was alive at the time to epistle was written and the absence of any evidence showing the end of the Old Testament sacrificial system that occurred with Jerusalem’s destruction in 70 A.D. indicates the book was written around 65 A.D.

 The late Dr. Walter Martin, founder of the Christian Research Institute and writer of the best selling Kingdom of the Cults, quipped in his usual tongue-in-cheek manner that the Book of Hebrews was written by a Hebrew to other Hebrews telling the Hebrews to stop acting like Hebrews.
 In truth, many of the early Jewish believers were slipping back into the rites and rituals of Judaism in order to escape the mounting persecution.
-This letter, then, is an exhortation for these persecuted believers to continue in the grace of Jesus Christ.
+This letter, then, is an exhortation for these persecuted believers to continue in the grace of Jesus Christ, written by PAUL.